ericrsmith35/DatatableV2/README.md

 ---

 ## Release Notes
+07/01/20 -  Eric Smith -    Version 2.36 -
+            Updates:        Now displays the primary "Name" field as a Link

 06/30/20 -  Eric Smith -    Version 2.35 -
             Updates:        Extended Configuration Mode to handle Column Alignments, Labels, Widths, Allow Edit & Allow Filter
                             Added Configuration Mode buttons to select all columns for Edit and/or Filter